jht1493/ICM-2020-Code/weeks/03_interaction.md

 #### 5. use a span to display the variable

-- use `createSpan` to create the span and name it
+- use `createSpan` to create the span and give it an id.

 ```
   createSpan().id('ia_len');
 ```

-- at `draw` time use `select` to  update the span with a labeled value from the variable
+- at `draw` time use `select` to  update the span with the value of the variable.
+The text inside the single quotes is a label for the value.

 ```
   select('#ia_len').html('[a_len=' + a_len + '] ')